Formulary

 Many of these products are cheap to buy and are readily available OTC along with advice from pharmacies.
 Some self-care medicines are available from shops and supermarkets.
 Please click here for further information, exceptions, and a patient leaflet.

-• long-term continuous or inappropriate use of topical corticosteroids, particularly those of moderate to high potency, can result in the development of rebound flares after stopping treatment – there are reports of such flares taking the form of a dermatitis with intense redness, stinging, and burning that can spread beyond the initial treatment area
+• Long-term continuous (generally 6 months or more) or inappropriate use of moderate to high potency topical corticosteroids can result in the development of rebound flares after stopping treatment, often referred to as ‘Topical Steroid Withdrawal Reactions’ (TSW).
+Symptoms include intense redness, stinging, and burning that can spread beyond the initial treatment area.

 • inform patients to return for medical advice if their skin condition worsens while using topical corticosteroid, and advise them when it would be appropriate to re-treat without a consultation

-• be vigilant for the signs and symptoms of topical steroid withdrawal reactions and review the position statement from the National Eczema Society and the British Association of Dermatologists
+• Be vigilant for the signs and symptoms of TSW reactions and review the position statement from the National Eczema Society and the British Association of Dermatologists

-• For advice to give to patients and carers, see the safety update here and the Patient Safety Leaflet on topical steroid withdrawal reactions developed by the MHRA
+• For advice to give to patients and carers, see the safety update and the Patient Safety Leaflet on TSW reactions developed by the MHRA.
+If appropriate, advise on symptoms of adrenal suppression.

 Suitable quantities of corticosteroid preparations